global-asp/asp-source/en/0227_the-smell-thief.md

 with him.

 ##
-‘Good morning,' said the judge in his deep voice.
+'Good morning,' said the judge in his deep voice.
-‘Sir,' said Mr Shabangu furiously, ‘I demand justice!
+'Sir,' said Mr Shabangu furiously, 'I demand justice!
 I wish to lay a complaint against this woman.
 Every day for the last three weeks,